liuxl0205/testgit/readme.txt

 git has mutable index called stage. git tracks changes.

-create a new branch is quick and simple.
+create a new branch is quick and sdf simple.